 Our Mission

-The Rising Together Theater Company uses the transformative power of theater as a catalyst for education, civil discourse, and civic engagement.
-We link the issues of supremacy, equity, militarism, and sustainability across generations and identities and focus on underserved communities.
-We are a unique talkback theater company engaging diverse audiences in conversations about war and violence, community and communication, and human rights and ecosocial justice.
-Through free performances of thought-provoking short plays and moderated talkbacks, we engage diverse audiences in meaningful conversations centered on social justice, environmental awareness, and community building.
+The Rising Together Theater Company produces short, original plays as “prompts” for civil discourse and civic engagement.
+We link the issues of supremacy, equity, militarism, and sustainability across generations and identities.
+We engage diverse audiences in meaningful conversations about social justice, environmental awareness and community building.

 Our Team